vharsh97/custom-pdf-viewer/README.md

 * Copy paste the contents of the pdf by selecting texts and copy it and paste it at another location.
 * Using third party applications/extensions we can take screenshots or download pdfs.
 * Disabling snip tools for the website and ctrl+P

+# All should be disbaled : How??

+* Disable Inspect element tool. (* Exception - user can go to browser menu and use DOM inspector )